 Unfortunately, MRIs are not very accurate in diagnosing TFCC injuries, which are better diagnosed based on a good history and physical examination performed by a Hand Surgeon.
 Non-operative treatment starts with a splint, a steroid injection, avoiding forceful forearm rotation (as when using tools) and avoiding putting weight onto the extended wrist (as when doing push-ups, pushing to get up off the floor, out of a pool, or pushing a heavy door open).
 If weight-lifting is performed, use a splint to keep the wrist in neutral and out of extension.
 Despite what you may see people doing at the gym, heavy weight lifting should be done with the wrist straight, not extended backwards.

 If non-operative management fails to relieve the pain from a TFCC tear, a surgical solution can be considered.
 There are a couple of factors to be considered in planning surgical treatment.
 These include whether or not the DRUJ is stable and the length of the ulna.
 Wrist arthroscopy should always be undertaken for TFCC tears.
 Any flap of torn TFCC that is irritating the wrist and causing inflammation, analogous to a pebble in a shoe, can be removed arthroscopically.
 If the DRUJ is stable, arthroscopic debridement (clean up) or repair of a TFCC tear is sufficient.
-If the DRUJ is unstable, an open repair through a small incision is more predictably effective.
+However, most people with TFCC tears have pain because their DRUJ is unstable.
+In these cases, an open repair through a small incision is the most effective treatment.
 The results from these surgeries are usually very good.
-If a TFCC repair is performed, an above-elbow cast will be used for 2-3 weeks following an open repair and for 4 weeks following an arthroscopic repair.
-Then therapy is started.
+While arthroscopic TFCC repairs usually require immobilization in an above-elbow cast for 4 weeks, open TFCC repairs are much stronger, and only require an above-elbow splint to be worn for 1 week.
+Then therapy is started, and a short removable splint that allows for showering and range of motion exercises is used for another 5 weeks.

 Often times, the TFCC injury is either caused or exacerbated by the ulna being longer than the radius.
 In these cases, the ulna may have to be shortened to prevent the TFCC from re-tearing.
 The ulnar shortening can be performed at the same time as the TFCC repair.
 If the degree of ulnar length discrepancy is marginal, a TFCC repair can be done without ulnar shortening, and an ulnar shortening performed later on if pain persists.